mse63/melsh_bot/README.md

 ## Files

-This distribution of Stockfish consists of the following files:
+This repository consists of the following files:

   * README.md - the file you are currently reading.